-Both Nutch and Hadoop are downloadable from the apache website.
+Both Nutch and Hadoop are downloadable from the Apache website.
 The necessary Hadoop files are bundled with Nutch so unless you are going to be developing Hadoop you only need to download Nutch.

 We built Nutch from source after downloading it from its subversion repository.
-There are nightly builds of both Nutch and Hadoop here:
+Nightly builds of Nutch can be found here: